UN: Pandemic could push tens of millions into chronic hunger

 In terms of sheer numbers, Asia is home to the greatest number of undernourished people, an estimated 381 million, the report said.
 Africa has the most as a percentage of the population, U.N. researchers found, with nearly 20% of the continent’s people undernourished.
 That compares to 8.3% in Asia and 7.4% in Latin America and the Caribbean, according to the report.

-With progress in fighting hunger stalled even before the pandemic, the report’s authors said that COVID-19 “is intensifying the vulnerabilities and inadequacies of global food systems’’ – defined in the report as all the activities and processes affecting the production, distribution and consumption of food.
+With progress in fighting hunger stalled even before the pandemic, the report’s authors said that COVID-19 “is intensifying the vulnerabilities and inadequacies of global food systems” — defined in the report as all the activities and processes affecting the production, distribution and consumption of food.

 The U.N. agencies said a “staggering” 3 billion people or more can’t afford to acquire the food needed for a healthy diet.